shilewenuw/AlgorithmsWithWriteups/README.md

 # AlgorithmsWithWriteups
-Links to Algorithms and their Writeups I've develop at QuantConnect
+Links to Algorithms and their Writeups I've developed at QuantConnect

 Modeling a Pairs Trading Process as an Ornstein-Uhlenbeck Process to derive Optimal Entry and Liquidation Values
 https://www.quantconnect.com/tutorials/strategy-library/optimal-pairs-trading